 I’ve raved about/recommended this place to people a bit more than I’d like to admit.
 I don’t know if it’s exclusive to Scotland, or if it’s elsewhere in the UK, but it’s actually the best!!!
 The crepes were warm, cushiony (as they should be), and delightfully sweet.
 You have the option to choose from several flavor combinations, or you can simply build your own.
 I had the salted caramel crepe, and a cup of white hot chocolate on the side because I have zero control when sweets are involved.
 The total was about £9.24 (about $11.73), not bad at all!

-Last, but certainly not least, I’ll end with my favorite, favorite location, Victoria Street.
+I’ll end with my favorite, favorite location, Victoria Street.

 Okay, so technically, this street doesn’t really have anything that other streets don’t.
 But that’s despite the fact, I was more concerned with how photogenic she is.
 There’s no denying the level of attractiveness; it’s up there.
 If you happen to wander over to Victoria Street, there are several eccentric shops, cafes, bakeries, and restaurants for you to explore (or pretend to browse around while you wait for your hands to get warm).
 Make sure you also check out the Haymarket area, which is only a couple steps away, for more restaurants and pubs, and to experience some great views of the Edinburgh Castle.